European activist files complaints against Apple's tracking tool

 “Apple places codes that are comparable to a cookie in its phones without any consent by the user.
 This is a clear breach of European Union privacy laws,” said Noyb lawyer Stefano Rossetti.

-Rossetti referred to the EU’s e-Privacy Directive, which requires a user’s prior consent to the installation and use of such information.
+Rossetti referred to the EU’s e-Privacy Directive, which requires a user’s consent before installation and using such information.

 CLEAR PRINCIPLE